It’s a boy: Tahlequah’s baby orca is frolicking, healthy

 In a 2018 paper Mike Ford, director of the conservation biology division at the Northwest Fisheries Science Center in Seattle, Balcomb and other researchers documented not only the small number of males fathering the young in the southern resident pods, but also that the southern residents do sometimes interbreed within their own family line.

-The skew toward male offspring could be one more consequence of the small population of southern resident orcas.
+A skew toward male offspring could be one more consequence of the small population of southern resident orcas.
 “It becomes more likely that you get skewed gender just by chance,” Ford said in a phone interview Wednesday.
 And that, too, can be another survival challenge.

 “The rate the population can increase is limited by the number of females in the population.”